 - The website’s ergonomics is great

 - The delay for buyback guarantee isn’t the same between all originators

 Viventor features only Euro loans.
 Their interest rates range from 8% to 16%, roughly the same level as at the beginning of the year.
 Durations vary greatly, from one month to 5 years.

 Most loans come with a buyback guarantee, but there are also unsecured loans.
 Surprisingly, unsecured loans yield less than their secured counterparts, so there’s little point in investing in them.

-As I’m writing this review in June 2019, there are 20 originators available; this allows investors to get a very satisfying diversification.
+As I’m updating this review in November 2019, there are more than 20 originators available; this allows investors to get a very satisfying diversification.
 Several of them are also present on other marketplaces; for example, Kviku loans are available on Mintos, and Ibancar also provides loans on Iuvo.